ZimCodes/Zyod/README.md

 Supported ODs can be found in [OD.md](https://github.com/ZimCodes/Zyod/blob/main/OD.md).

 ## Installation
-1. This project requires Python in order to start, please make sure Python is install.
+1. This project requires `Python 3.10`.
+In order to start, please make sure Python is installed.
    1. You can download Python here: https://www.python.org/downloads/
-2. Download this repository
+2. Download this repository.
-3. Extract zip file
+3. Extract zip file.
 4. Open a terminal and point it to the Zyod project directory containing `zyod.py`.
-5. To run zyod start you commands using `python zyod.py`.
+5. To run zyod, start you commands using `python zyod.py`.

 ## Commands
 ### Positional

 __URL*s*...__